-Therefore, the bounty hunter is the bail bondsman’s way of ensuring his clients arrive at trial.
+The bounty hunter is the bail bondsman’s way of ensuring that their clients appear in court as promised.
 In the United States, bounty hunters catch an estimated 31,500 bail jumpers per year, about 90% of people who jump bail.

-Bounty hunters are also sometimes known as “bail enforcement agents” or “fugitive recovery agents,” which are the preferred industry and polite terms, but in common speech (and language), they are still called “bounty hunters”.
+Bounty hunters are also sometimes known as “bail enforcement agents/officers” or “fugitive recovery agents/officers,” which are the preferred industry titles.
+However, in most cases, they are referred to as simply bounty hunters.

-In the United States of America, bounty hunters have varying levels of authority in their duties with regard to their targets, depending on the states in which they operate.
+In the United States of America, bounty hunters have varying levels of authority in their duties concerning their targets, depending on the states in which they operate.

 Following is a list of websites that Private Investigators can use to find information about Bounty Hunters and wanted fugitives.
-Information available on these sites include: Bounty Hunter training information, resources for bounty hunters, fugitive listings, and most wanted lists.
+The information available on these sites include training information, resources for bounty hunters, fugitive listings, and most-wanted lists.

-Fugitive Watch – Fugitive Watch was founded in 1992 by two bay area police officers.
-Fugitive Watch is a reality-based television show, newspaper and web site, Fugitive.com.
+- Fugitive Watch – Fugitive Watch was founded by two bay area police officers and is a reality-based television show, newspaper, and website called Fugitive.com.
 It features exciting stories on crimes and fugitives.
-Fugitive Watch has been credited with over 2,500 captures or solving of crimes.
-It has successfully combined law enforcement, local business and the community into an effective crime-fighting tool.
-Because of Fugitive Watch, there are thousands of more eyes on the lookout for fugitives”.
+Fugitive Watch has been credited with thousands of captures or solving crimes.
+The show combines law enforcement work, local businesses, and the community into an effective crime-fighting tool.

 To hire a private investigator that specializes in bounty hunting, please visit our Private Investigator Directory.